-The unavailability or high cost of drilling rigs, equipment, supplies, personnel, frac crews and oilfield services due to commodity price volatility or supply constraints as a result of the conflict in Ukraine, the COVID-19 pandemic, rising interest rates and associated policies of the Federal Reserve could adversely affect HighPeak Energy's ability to execute its development plans within its budget and on a timely basis and consequently could materially and adversely affect our cash flows and results of operations.
+The unavailability or high cost of drilling rigs, equipment, supplies, personnel, frac crews and oilfield services could adversely affect HighPeak Energy's ability to execute its development plans within its budget and on a timely basis.

 The demand for drilling rigs, pipe and other equipment and supplies, as well as for qualified and experienced field personnel to drill wells and conduct field operations, geologists, geophysicists, engineers and other professionals in the crude oil and natural gas industry, can fluctuate significantly, often in correlation with crude oil, NGL and natural gas prices, causing periodic shortages of equipment, supplies and needed personnel.
-Additionally, supply constraints due to the conflict in Ukraine, the COVID-19 pandemic, rising interest rates and associated policies of the Federal Reserve has increased the cost of oilfield services.
-HighPeak Energy's operations are concentrated in areas in which oilfield activity levels have previously increased rapidly.
+HighPeak Energy's operations will be concentrated in areas in which oilfield activity levels have previously increased rapidly.
 If that were to happen again, demand for drilling rigs, equipment, supplies and personnel may increase the costs for these services.
 Access to transportation, processing and refining facilities in these areas may become constrained resulting in higher costs and reduced access for those items.
 Historically, crude oil, NGL and natural gas prices have been volatile.
-For example, during the period from January 1, 2018 through December 31, 2022, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$114.34, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$9.35.
+For example, during the period from January 1, 2018 through December 31, 2021, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$81.22, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$6.20.
 For the month of April 2020, the calendar month average NYMEX WTI crude oil price was \$16.70 and last trading day NYMEX natural gas price was \$1.63 per MMBtu.
 However, prices have since increased.
 To the extent commodity prices improve in the future, the demand for and prices of these goods and services are likely to increase and HighPeak Energy could encounter delays in or an inability to secure the personnel, equipment, power, services, resources and facilities access necessary for it to resume or increase HighPeak Energy's development activities, which could result in production volumes being below its forecasted volumes.
 In addition, any such negative effect on production volumes, or significant increases in costs, could have a material adverse effect on cash flow and profitability.
-Furthermore, if it is unable to secure a sufficient number of drilling rigs at reasonable costs, HighPeak Energy may not be able to drill all its acreage before its leases expire.
+Furthermore, if it